On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Characterisation of nef vector bundle

 $\tilde{\rho}_{\varepsilon,\delta}$ is smooth and coincide with $\tilde{\psi}_\varepsilon$ near the boundary of definition domain of $\tilde{\varphi}_\varepsilon$ for $C_\varepsilon>0$ large enough.
 It satisfies the curvature condition

 Choosing $\delta>0$ small enough and interpolating using the fact that $\cO_{\P(E)}(1)$ is relative $\pi-$ample finishes the construction of smooth potentials.
-(Notice that the proof of collaring lemma uses exactly similar construction changing $\rho_\varepsilon$ to having pole along the intersection of different irreducible components.) \end{proof} To prepare for the induction on the dimension of $X$ in the following theorem, we need the following lemma. \begin{mylem} Let $E$ be a holomorphic vector bundle over an irreducible complex space $X$ of dimension 1.
+(Notice that the proof of collaring lemma uses exactly similar construction changing $\rho_\varepsilon$ to having a pole along the intersection of different irreducible components.) \end{proof} We need the following lemma to prepare for the induction on the dimension of $X$ in the following theorem 6. \begin{mylem} Let $E$ be a holomorphic vector bundle over an irreducible complex space $X$ of dimension 1.
 Then $E$ is nef if and only if $E$ is strongly psef. \end{mylem} \begin{proof} The fact that $E$ is nef implies that $E$ is strongly psef is trivial.
 Let $\sigma: \tilde{X} \to X$ be the normalisation of $X$.
 Since $\tilde{X}$ is of dimension 1, $\tilde{X}$ is smooth.
-By definition, it is equivalent to show that $\sigma^* E$ is nef if $\sigma^* E$ is strongly psef.
+By definition, it is equivalent to showing that $\sigma^* E$ is nef if $\sigma^* E$ is strongly psef.
 To simplify the notation, we assume $X$ is smooth in the following.